1 PURPOSE EDUCATION

 Creating a more prosperous society will require equity within our education system.
 Every third-grade student must read proficiently.
 Studies have shown education performance to be a strong predictor of graduation rate.
+Collaborative efforts are necessary to address the current education system.
 We can work together to understand the true meaning of equity and dedicate energy to equal introduction to quality education and resources for success, navigating effective conversations that support a more equitable society.
-This service is provided through our non-prophet arm, 1 Purpose Educate Them.
-We are committed to giving Black youth the necessary tools and resources required to not only enter college but thrive during their entire educational journey. .
+We are committed to giving underserved youth the necessary tools and resources required to not only enter college but thrive during their entire educational journey. . d

 We serve by collaborating with community organizations, corporations, educational institutions, parents, city officials, and authorities, complementing our culturally-based approach to better understand the most formidable challenges faced in underserved communities, pre-K through 16, exacerbating low education performances.
 Our focus is to build new innovations that mitigate barriers to educational anti-racist systems transformation.

 We work with organizations, applying innovative educational support services that strengthen their programs, increasing their overall effectiveness and outreach.
 We offer grant management and strategy implementation for community DEIB efforts.